-Complainant is aware that (s)he is not waiving any rights or claims that may arise after the date this Agreement is executed;

-c.
-This Agreement is clearly written in a manner calculated to be understood by the Complainant and that (s)he has, in fact, read and understands it;

-d.
-The settlement terms provide valuable consideration to the Complainant in addition to anything of value to which (s)he already is entitled;

-e.
-The Complainant was given 21 days within which to consider this Agreement before signing it;

-f.
-The Complainant was advised to consult with his/her attorney before executing this Agreement;

-g.
-Execution of this Agreement by the Complainant prior to the expiration of 21 days constitutes the Complainant's agreement to waive the 21 day timeframe in e above.

-h.
-The Complainant may revoke this Agreement within seven days following the execution of the Agreement, and the Agreement shall not become effective or enforceable until the revocation period has expired.

-10. The Parties agree that in the event it is determined that a provision(s) of this Agreement is contrary to law or regulation or is otherwise unenforceable, only that provision(s) shall be considered null and void and all other provisions shall remain in full force and effect.

-11. The Complainant agrees to waive any and all rights she/he may have to costs, attorney fees, interest payments and any other form of compensation except as expressly provided above.

-12. I have read this Offer of Resolution and agree to accept its provisions.

-ignature ignature of Complainant

-Dignature Signature of attorney

-anature

-Signature & Title of Army Official

-anature

-Agency Representative

-[Date] Date signed by Complainant

-[Date] Date signed by attorney

-[Date] Date signed by Army Official

-[Date] Date signed by Agency Representative
+- a.
+Complainant is waiving any and all rights and claims (s)he may have under the Age Discrimination in Employment Act of 1967, as amended, concerning the issues, claims, or facts contained in the subject complaint; - b.
+Complainant is aware that (s)he is not waiving any rights or claims that may arise after the date this Agreement is executed; - c.
+This Agreement is clearly written in a manner calculated to be understood by the Complainant and that (s)he has, in fact, read and understands it; - d.
+The settlement terms provide valuable consideration to the Complainant in addition to anything of value to which (s)he already is entitled; - e.
+The Complainant was given 21 days within which to consider this Agreement before signing it; - f.
+The Complainant was advised to consult with his/her attorney before executing this Agreement; - g.
+Execution of this Agreement by the Complainant prior to the expiration of 21 days constitutes the Complainant's agreement to waive the 21 day timeframe in e above - h.
+The Complainant may revoke this Agreement within seven days following the execution of the Agreement, and the Agreement shall not become effective or enforceable until the revocation period has expired. - 10.
+The Parties agree that in the event it is determined that a provision(s) of this Agreement is contrary to law or regulation or is otherwise unenforceable, only that provision(s) shall be considered null and void and all other provisions shall remain in full force and effect. - 11.
+The Complainant agrees to waive any and all rights she/he may have to costs, attorney fees, interest payments and any other form of compensation except as expressly provided above. - 12.
+I have read this Offer of Resolution and agree to accept its provisions.

+Signature [Signature of Complainant] [Date] [Date signed by Complainant] Signature [Signature of attorney] [Date] [Date signed by attorney] Signature [Signature & Title of Army Official] [Date] [Date signed by Army Official] Signature [Agency Representative] [Date] [Date signed by Agency Representative]